-Analysis: In AC 2019-2020, eleven students completed the Student Learning Impact Assessment as part of their culminating portfolio.
+Based on these changes, the target in AC 2021-2022 the target was met.
+In AC 2021-2022, sixteen students completed the Student Learning Impact Assessment as part of their culminating portfolio.
 100% of the candidates met the target and scored at least a "2."
-Score levels changed from 1, 2, 3, 4, in 2017-2018 to 1, 2, 3 in 2018-2019.
-Candidates' mean score was 2.48 on the assessment.
-Candidates' mean scores range from 0.71 - 3 on each of the components assessed on the rubric.
-Evidence showed that all candidates scored a "2" or better on candidates' ability to prepare instructional assignments and activities as well as creating a culture and rapport with the students.
-At the end of the course, program faculty examined the evidence to determine student learning in each area and determined that more emphasis was needed on setting student learning targets, the analysis of formative data, and reflection on instruction.
-Candidates seeking out professional development opportunities was ranked the lowest at .71 on average.
+Candidates' mean score was 2.53 on the assessment.
+Evidence showed that all candidates scored a "2" or better on the ability to set assessment criteria and analyze formative data.
+At the end of the course, the program faculty examined the evidence to determine student learning in each area and determined that more emphasis was needed on integrating literacy across all content areas the mean was 2.13, reflecting on instruction the mean was 2.19, and seeking professional development to continually grow the mean was 1.81.
+Candidates seeking out professional development opportunities were ranked the lowest at 1.81 on average.
 This could be due to COVID and limited opportunities.
+However, this increased from AC 2020-2021 where the average was 0.71.